napari/resources/README.md

 - ✅ We believe that the napari project would benefit from these changes…

-You may use the napari logo in merchandise for personal or small group usage, as long as that use is not for fundraising.
+You may use the napari logo in swag (pens, pins, stickers, etc) for personal or small group usage, as long as that use is not for fundraising.

 ## logos